analysis

 The Bigger Picture

 The dose escalation paradigm reflects a broader principle in obesity pharmacotherapy: the most effective treatment is the one patients can actually take.
 A drug producing 24% weight loss in a clinical trial is only valuable if patients in clinical practice can tolerate the path to the maintenance dose.
-Retatrutide’s Phase 2 data suggest that a well-designed escalation protocol makes this achievable for the majority of patients, but Phase 3 results will provide the definitive evidence needed to guide prescribing.
+Retatrutide’s Phase 2 data suggested that a well-designed escalation protocol makes this achievable for the majority of patients, and the TRIUMPH Phase 3 design — with its additional 6 mg step and more gradual titration — reflects the lessons learned from that earlier experience.

 Sources Used On This Page